Summary: Is Problem Solving a Skill?

 Analytical problem-solving skills involve using logic and reasoning to identify the best solution to a problem.
 This type of skill is often used in mathematics and science but it’s used heavily in business when you can use data to analyse business results and deep-dive business processes.

 Creative problem-solving skills involve coming up with new and innovative solutions to problems.
 With the rate of change businesses are experiencing, creative tools are becoming more and more important as new services and products are continually being developed and built.
 Being familiar with Lean Startup, Design Thinking, and Agile approaches can really help expand your skills.
+Additionally, using mind maps can enhance creativity and clarity by visually organizing thoughts and stimulating new ideas.

 Practical problem-solving skills involve using your hands and practical experience to solve problems.
 This type of skill is critical to empowering, and engaging employees at all levels of the organisation.
 It leads to a culture where we are solving problems daily leading to continuous improvement.

 Theoretical problem-solving skills involve using your knowledge and understanding of the world to identify the best solution to a problem.
 This type of skill is often used in philosophy and research and is more suitable for developing brand new solutions, products and services that are game-changers.
 However, you will need the other three to make any idea a reality.
+Organizing thoughts around a central idea can help visualize problems and solutions, making the theoretical approach more structured and effective.

 How to solve problems?